DayuanTan/berkeley-algorithm-implementation/README.md

 # berkeley-algorithm-implementation
 Cpp implementation of Berkeley algorithm for clock synchronization in distributed systems.
 Code are in [p1_berkeley_server_clients](p1_berkeley_server_clients) dir.

+A [video](https://youtu.be/CJ6Mh3-2aaM) to introduce and explaine this repo.

 ## Environments:

 All tests are on Ubuntu 16.04 LTS, g++ (Ubuntu 5.4.0-6ubuntu1~16.04.12) 5.4.0 20160609. -std=c++11.